 Subtitles and Transcript

-0:11 When I was a child, I always wanted to be a superhero.
-I wanted to save the world and then make everyone happy.
+00:11 When I was a child, I always wanted to be a superhero.
+I wanted to save the world and make everyone happy.
 But I knew that I'd need superpowers to make my dreams come true.
-So I used to embark on these imaginary journeys to find intergalactic objects from planet Krypton, which was a lot of fun, but didn't get much result.
+So I used to embark on these imaginary journeys to find intergalactic objects from planet Krypton, which was a lot of fun, but didn't yield much result.
 When I grew up and realized that science fiction was not a good source for superpowers, I decided instead to embark on a journey of real science, to find a more useful truth.

-0:41 I started my journey in California with a UC Berkeley 30-year longitudinal study that examined the photos of students in an old yearbook and tried to measure their success and well-being throughout their life.
-By measuring their student smiles, researchers were able to predict how fulfilling and long-lasting a subject's marriage would be,
+00:41 I started my journey in California, with a UC Berkeley 30-year longitudinal study that examined the photos of students in an old yearbook, and tried to measure their success and well-being throughout their life.
+By measuring the students' smiles, researchers were able to predict how fulfilling and long-lasting a subject's marriage would be,

-1:24 Another aha! moment came from a 2010 Wayne State University research project that looked into pre-1950s baseball cards of Major League players.
+01:24 Another aha! moment came from a 2010 Wayne State University research project that looked into pre-1950s baseball cards of Major League players.
 The researchers found that the span of a player's smile could actually predict the span of his life.
 Players who didn't smile in their pictures lived an average of only 72.9 years, where players with beaming smiles lived an average of almost 80 years.

 02:20 In studies conducted in Papua New Guinea, Paul Ekman, the world's most renowned researcher on facial expressions, found that even members of the Fore tribe, who were completely disconnected from Western culture, and also known for their unusual cannibalism rituals,

-2:56 How many people here in this room smile more than 20 times per day?
+02:56 How many people here in this room smile more than 20 times per day?
 Raise your hand if you do.
 Oh, wow.
 Outside of this room, more than a third of us smile more than 20 times per day, whereas less than 14 percent of us smile less than five.
 In fact, those with the most amazing superpowers are actually children, who smile as many as 400 times per day.

-3:58 In a recent mimicking study at the University of Clermont-Ferrand in France, subjects were asked to determine whether a smile was real or fake while holding a pencil in their mouth to repress smiling muscles.
+03:58 In a recent mimicking study at the University of Clermont-Ferrand in France, subjects were asked to determine whether a smile was real or fake while holding a pencil in their mouth to repress smiling muscles.
 Without the pencil, subjects were excellent judges, but with the pencil in their mouth -- when they could not mimic the smile they saw -- their judgment was impaired.

-5:27 British researchers found that one smile can generate the same level of brain stimulation as up to 2,000 bars of chocolate.
-(Laughter) Wait.
-The same study found that smiling is as stimulating as receiving up to 16,000 pounds Sterling in cash.
-That's like 25 grand a smile.
+05:48 That's like 25 grand a smile.
 It's not bad.
 And think about it this way: 25,000 times 400 -- quite a few kids out there feel like Mark Zuckerberg every day.

-6:19 And if that's not enough, smiling can actually make you look good in the eyes of others.
+06:19 And if that's not enough, smiling can actually make you look good in the eyes of others.
 A recent study at Penn State University found that when you smile, you don't only appear to be more likable and courteous, but you actually appear to be more competent.